Dede

 Our solution assumed a specialized camera exists and is affordable/accessible to our target users.
 We did not validate market readiness and manufacturing feasibility.

-Camera Accuracy
+Camera Accuracy camera-accuracy

 We assumed AI could reliably analyze dash cam footage to identify traffic violations.
 The actual accuracy rate, edge cases, and training data requirements were outside our scope.

-Privacy and Data Security
+Privacy and Data Security privacy-and-data-security

 We did not design for data storage, user consent flows, or privacy policies.
 Privacy is a huge concern for real users when they interact with hardware that are capable of recording video footage, which would be critical for real implementation given the sensitive nature of location and video data.

-Safety Concerns
+Safety Concerns safety-concerns

 Phone vibrations while riding may be distracting.
-Real-world testing would be needed to determine how much frequency, intensity and alert method is needed to alert riders without endangering them.
+Real-world testing would be needed to determine how much frequency, intensity, and alert method is needed to alert riders without endangering them.

-Design Solution
+Design Solution design-solution

-Final Design
+Final Design final-design

-With the wireframes and low-fidelity mockups established, we transitioned to next phase to create high-fidelity mocks.
+With the wireframes and low-fidelity mock-ups established, we transitioned to next phase to create high-fidelity mocks.

 Analyze and deduce the problems